PublicDataLab/minivan-website/index.md

 MiniVAN draws on previous open source ([gephi.org](http://gephi.org), [sigmajs.org](http://sigmajs.org), [graphology.github.io](http://graphology.github.io)) and research projects ([climaps.eu](http://climaps.eu) and [fakenews.publicdatalab.org](http://fakenews.publicdatalab.org)).

 MiniVAN is a project of the [Public Data Lab](http://publicdatalab.org/) with support from [Sage Ocean Concept Grant](https://ocean.sagepub.com/concept-grants/).
 MiniVAN is currently under development and will be released in early 2019.
 Stay tuned!

 <!--more-->

 # Contact

-Please direct any inquires about this project to the miniVAN team (Mathieu Jacomy, Guillaume Plique, Jonathan Gray and Tommaso Venturini) at [contact at publicdatalab.org](mailto:contact@publicdatalab.org).
+Please direct any inquires about this project to the miniVAN team (Mathieu Jacomy, Guillaume Plique, Jonathan Gray, Tommaso Venturini and Axel Meunier) at [contact at publicdatalab.org](mailto:contact@publicdatalab.org).

 # About